How to prepare for your newborn session...

 - We will want your newborn sleepy for the entire session, that is how we accomplish those cute and cuddly sleepy photos, so having your newborn in that “ milk drunk” state with a full belly, is exactly how we will want to get started.
-Please DO NOT withhold any feedings from your baby prior to our session, instead we will work closely together in determining a good time based on any feeding schedule if one is already established.
-It is very important your baby gets a full tummy prior to the beginning of the session so we can spend the most time taking pictures during your session.
-So its best if we arrange for you to give your baby a full feeding right before you drive over so that they fall into a deep sleep on the way to the studio.
-Then we'd get a good hour or so of taking photos before their next feeding.
+Please DO NOT withhold any feedings from your baby prior to our session, instead we will follow the baby's cues and go from there.

 - Don't stress if your baby wakes up during the session, we can still keep shooting until they get fussy or if its time to feed, we can take a nursing or bottle break, so make sure to bring an extra bottle if you are bottle feeding if the baby should get hungry.

-- Bring a pacifier if your baby will take one, it may help soothe them if they startle during the session.
+- Have a pacifier ready, if your baby will take one, it may help soothe them if they startle during the session.

-- I like to photograph your baby in their natural organic state so there is no need for you to bring them clothing for their newborn session.
-I have diaper covers and bonnets, and floral crowns.
-Your more than welcome to bring anything you want to personalize your session.
-Like matching floral crowns or different headbands etc. A super cute idea is to bring your wedding veil to use as a prop.
+- I like to photograph your baby in their natural organic state so there is no need for you to buy them a new outfit for their newborn session.
+I have wraps, diaper covers and bonnets, and floral crowns.
+Plain white onesies are always simple and cute if you want to dress them.

 As the parent, what am I responsible for during the session?

 I will be doing most the work.
-You did all the work getting the baby here, so it is your time to sit back, watch, and enjoy the process!
+You did all the work prepping for your session, so it is your time to sit back and enjoy the process!
 On occasion, I will need help with propping your little one for certain poses, which may require a little help from either Mom or Dad.
 At all times, a parent will need to be present at the session with your newborn and myself during the photoshoot.